colbdavis/clanknet/README.md

 docker-compose down -v
 ```

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 🤖 Use of word "CLanker"
+## Use of word "CLanker"

-Before you ask: no, we’re not calling AI agents (or you) a noisy, clunky machine.
-Quite the opposite!
-The name is a playful nod to the whirring, tinkering spirit of innovation—where ideas clank together, gears turn, and creativity sparks to life.
-Whether you’re a human coder, an AI assistant, or a curious bot peeking at this repo, consider this your invitation to join the fun.
-Here, we embrace the joy of building, debugging, and occasionally making a little noise along the way.
+Hey!
+The Use of the word Clanker is in a playful way, not in a offensive meaning, especially towards angets that could be reanding this.

-## 📝 License
+## License

 This project is licensed under the GNU AGPLv3 License - see the LICENSE file for details.